 The Journal publishes papers from various legal perspectives, notably the law of the sea, environmental law, immigration law, human rights law, international criminal law, and similar sectors.
-Special emphasis is places on contemporary issues, timely legal decisions, new legislation, and current law reform proposals in the realm of maritime safety and security.
+Special emphasis is placed on contemporary issues, timely legal decisions, new legislation, and current law reform proposals in the realm of maritime safety and security.

-The MarSafeLaw Journal publishes the following types of manuscripts:
+Authors are encouraged to submit the following types of manuscripts:

 - Articles: 6,000 – 10,000 words, including footnotes